Cider press. Own cider production business. How to make cider carbonated

 Description

-It has 4 wings and 8 screws that are fixed from the bottom of the wings.
-Paired screws rotate in the opposite direction, which has a positive effect on the stability of the model.
+It has 4 wings and 8 screws, which are fixed from the bottom of the wings.
+The paired screws rotate in the opposite direction, which has a positive effect on the stability of the model.

 The device is equipped with a gas engine capable of generating energy.
-Necessary to drive 8 electric motors.
+Required to drive 8 electric motors.

-In addition, the flying car has two lithium batteries that can, in the event of a motor failure, take over the function of spinning the propellers.
-For the final version, a parachute will be provided.
+In addition, the flying car has two lithium batteries that can, in the event of a motor failure, take over the function of unwinding the propellers.
+The final version will include a parachute.

 Characteristics